 The organization of knowledge production in social work

-We have not briefly presented the key research communities on universities and on university colleges in Denmark attempting to further the development of research-based knowledge relevant to social work.
-However, their exist other key players in this field in Denmark.
+We have now briefly presented the key research communities on universities and on university colleges in Denmark attempting to further the development of research-based knowledge relevant to social work.
+However, their exists other key players in this field in Denmark.

 Knowledge production in social work and the role of the social worker are closely linked to the construction of the welfare state in the 60s and 70s.
-In order to support the development of the welfare state, it was decided to supplement traditional university research with sector research institutions and in 1958 the Social Research Institute (SFI) was established (today VIVE).
-Later the Institute of Local Government (AKF) was founded (today merged with VIVE to the Danish Center for Social Science Research)).
-The aim was to secure the state administration and politicians with research results, including living conditions surveys.
+To support the development of the welfare state, it was decided to supplement traditional university research with sector research institutions and in 1958 the Social Research Institute (SFI) was established (today VIVE).
+Later the Institute of Local Government (AKF) was founded (today merged with VIVE to the Danish Center for Social Science Research).
+The aim was to secure the state administration and politicians with research results, including the so called living conditions surveys.
 This type of research has thus been located somewhere between universities and state administration and has had a more direct role in policy development.

-These institutions contribute to producing knowledge/research, which is partly focused on the management and development social work, so that it is as cost efficient as possible.
+These institutions contribute to producing knowledge and research, which is focused on the management and development of social work, so that it is as cost efficient as possible.
 New Public management (NPM) has been a dominating management philosophy in Denmark since the 1980’s.

 Another central actor is The National board of social services especially when it comes to implementing policies and new social methods, establishing best practice and evaluating different policies.
-This is clearly stated in their web page:
+This is clearly stated on their webpage:

 “The National Board of Social Services works to obtain the best knowledge available of effective methods and practice within the field of social work, as well as communicating and distributing this knowledge to ensure its use in practice.
 This is done through comprehensive counseling of municipalities, the Danish Regions and individual citizens on questions related to social work and by supporting the municipalities when implementing social methods and practices.
 Furthermore, the National Board of Social Services manages the national audit function in terms of providing supervision in the social area to local authorities.” https://socialstyrelsen.dk/om-os/about-the-national-board-of-social-services

-These form types of knowledge can be illustrated in this model:
+These different types of knowledge can be seen illustrated in this model: